flux-iac/tofu-controller/docs/use-tf-controller/with-tf-runner-exposed-using-hostname-subdomain.md

 # Use TF-controller with Terraform Runners **exposed via hostname/subdomain**

-TF-controller uses **the Controller/Runner architecture**.
-The Controller acts as a client, and talks to each Runner's Pod via gRPC over **port 30000**.
+TF-controller uses the Controller/Runner architecture.
+The Controller acts as a client, and talks to each Runner's Pod via gRPC over port 30000.

 TF-controller must thus be able to reliably connect to each Runner's pod regardless of the cluster network topology.